-  Without oral argument, the U.S. Supreme Court held that a state court had failed to adequately asses a capital defendant’s ineffective assistance of counsel claim due to his counsel’s failure to investigate his history of mental impairment.
+Without oral argument, the U.S. Supreme Court held that a state court had failed to adequately assess a capital defendant’s ineffective assistance of counsel claim due to his counsel’s failure to investigate his history of mental impairment.
 Read the full opinion.

 Porter v.
 McCollum, 558 U. S. ____ (2009)

-In this unanimous decision, the U.S. Supreme Court held that Petitioners’s Sixth Amendment right to legal counsel was violated when his attorney failed to present mitigating evidence related to Petitioner’s military service and combat experience.
+In this unanimous decision, the U.S. Supreme Court held that Petitioners’ Sixth Amendment right to legal counsel was violated when his attorney failed to present mitigating evidence related to Petitioner’s military service and combat experience.
 Read the full opinion.